-Just because Hartford County is centrally located doesn't mean that you have to venture very far to enjoy the water.
-Even though waves and beach sand are not in close proximity, there are still plenty of options to enjoy water play in lakes, pools, water parks, and splash pads.
+Just because Hartford County is centrally located in Connecticut doesn't mean that you have to venture very far to enjoy the water.
+Waves and beach sand are not in close proximity, there are still plenty of options to enjoy water play in lakes, pools, water parks, and splash pads.
 If you’re looking to cool down in the hot summer months, check out one of these fun locations.
 Best of all, like so many of our Mommy Poppins faves, they're free, so there's no need to bring your wallet (just towels and sunscreen)!

 Rockwell Park, Bristol